MRGilak/moonwalk/_notes/Robotics/Mathematical Modeling of a Single Leg Robot.md

 ---
 layout: note
 title: "Mathematical Modeling of a Single Leg Robot"
-date: 2025-08-07
+date: 2025-08-20
-excerpt: "Process of modeling a single leg robot"
+excerpt: "As a single leg robot takes a leap, a complex dance of torque, forces, and angles unfolds, begging the question: how can we engineer the perfect jump by controlling the hip and knee joints to achieve the desired height and ground force?"
 ---

+#Robotics #Modeling
 # General Overview of the Problem
 The problem can be simply stated as this: We have a mass $M$ attached to a leg.
 The leg has a hip and a knee.
 A torque can be applied to each of these joints, named $\tau_h$ and $\tau_k$.
 The height of the mass $M$ is called $y$.
 There is also a force acting on the point where the leg touches the ground.
 This force is called $F$.
 These are shown in the image below:
 ![2025_08_03 13_59 Office Lens.jpg](/assets/Robotics/2025_08_03 13_59 Office Lens.jpg)
 A simple jump action is also demonstrated on the right.
 The control goal is to determine appropriate inputs $\tau_h$ and $\tau_k$. such that the $y$ and $F$ follow the desired reference.
 The dynamic model can be written from two points of view:
-- in the inertial frame
+- Inertial frame
-	<mark style="background: #FF5582A6;">In this frame, the equations take the form of</mark>:
+	In this frame, the equations take the form of:
 	$$
 	[A]\begin{bmatrix}
 		\tau_h \\